balint41/Thesis/README.md

 3. raw_to_gex.py - Data processing.
 Combines the small pq. files into one dataset.
 Transforming the SAS date format into readable, assigning ticker names to security ID, aggregating gamma exposure (based on SqueezeMetrics and Sergei Perfiliev) across the option chain and grouping by date and ticker.
 As result we get the aggregation of the entire option chain: on one trading day, for one underlying equity index the aggregated gamma exposure.

-4. regression.py - Time series regression analysis based on Békés - Kézdi: Data Analysis for Business, Economics, chapter 12.
+4. regression.py - Data preparation, exploration + Time series regression analysis based on Békés - Kézdi: Data Analysis for Business, Economics, chapter 12.

 5. Horvath_MThesis.pdf - The draft version of the thesis in Hungarian.